Stiff-arm fend: Physics

 The stiff-arm fend is particularly effective because its force is applied down the length of a straight arm, directly into the shoulder.
 This puts the arm bones exclusively under compressive axial stress, the stress to which bone is strongest, and ensures that minimal torque is applied to the shoulder joint.
 As such, the force that can be applied by a stiff-arm fend can easily repel or topple an oncoming defender.
 The same techniques are practised by some schools of martial artists when striking or punching; by ensuring that the direction of the force is directly down a locked, straight arm, martial artists can punch through bricks and tiles without damaging their arms.

-By Code
+By code

-Gridiron Football

-Stiff arms are most often performed by running backs.
-Some notable players to use the stiff arm are Walter Payton, Derrick Henry and Adrian Peterson.